 Water management controls should be described, addressing surface and groundwater quality, quantity, drainage patterns and sediment movements.
 The beneficial (environmental, production and recreational) use of nearby surface and groundwater should be discussed, along with the proposal for the diversion of affected creeks during mining, and the stabilisation of those works.
-Monitoring programs should be described which will assess the effectiveness of management strategies for protecting water quality during the construction, operation and decommissioning of the proposal.
+Specific design measures and protocols to control and mitigate any potential impacts from the overflow or accidental release of water from on-site storages need to be developed for the construction and operational phases of the project.